 There are three types of color values that you can use to customize colors in Tableau.
 The quickest way to customize colors in Tableau is to know either the (1) Hue-Saturation-Luminance or (2) Red-Green-Blue values.
 Both HSL and RGB use a combination of three, three-digit numerical codes.
 You only need to know one of the combinations because when you use one, the other will automatically be generated.
 For example, if you type in the RGB values of a color, the corresponding HSL values will be generated.
 Any color can be added and used in Tableau by double-clicking a color in Tableau color legends until you see a color dialog box and enter the HSL or RGB values.
 The custom color dialog box looks like this:

 Here are the RGB values for Tableau’s temperature diverging color palette if you would like to use them in your own data visualization.
 The first value is the level of red, the second is green, and third is blue:

 The third type of color value that can be used with Tableau is called hex, which is a six-digit numerical code.
 Note that all colors have all three types of values (among others): HSL, RGB, and hex.
 Hex values can be used to create a variety of custom color palettes in Tableau.
 You can use a tool like ColorSchemer to find the color values you need.

 Tips for getting the most from color in your data visualization

-There are several color-related topics that I have not touched on here including how the color wheel works, selecting color schemes, and the psychology of color.
-For more on color, see my guest Tableau blog post: Leveraging Color to Improve Your Data Visualization.
+There are several color-related topics that we have not touched on here including how the color wheel works, selecting color schemes, and the psychology of color.
+For more on color, see our guest Tableau blog post: Leveraging Color to Improve Your Data Visualization.